Add Windows Defender exceptions to speed up Android build performance

 Warning

-To ensure that your computer is safe from malicious software, you should not completely disable real-time scanning or your Windows Defender antivirus software.
+To ensure that your computer is safe from malicious software, you should not completely disable real-time scanning or your Microsoft Defender antivirus software.
 Defining exclusions lowers the protection offered by Defender.
 You should always evaluate the risks that are associated with implementing exclusions, and only exclude files that you are confident are not malicious.

-How to add exclusions to Windows Defender
+How to add antivirus exclusions to Microsoft Defender

 1. Select the Windows menu Start button